AbdulwahidHusein/golang_practice/library_management/Readme.md

 ## Overview

 This project is a library management system built with Go.
-It provides functionalities to manage books and users, including adding, updating, deleting, and retrieving books and user information.
+It provides functionalities to manage books and users, including adding, updating, deleting, borrowing and retrieving books and user information.
 The system also supports borrowing and returning books.

 ## Getting Started